seanbamforth/ForEach/Readme.md

 ```
     integer iCount
-    for_each Range iCount in 100 150
+    for_each Range iCount in 100 150 DO
         showln iCount
     end_for_each
 ```